SamroodAli/webpack-project-starter/README.md

 ```

 ### Project structure
+All files are in src folder.
+There is no need for dist folder. script tags and style tags in html are also not necessary.
+They will auto injected by webpack.

-* The html page is in `dist` folder.
+* Write your html in `src/index.html` folder.
 * Write your javascript in `src/`.
 * Write your styles in `src/index.scss` and import it in `index.js`
 ```js
 import 'index.scss';
 ```
 * The final project assets will be in `dist` folder after build command in production section below.
+This is useful for publishing to github and for the lighthouse linter in github.
 ###

 ## For development